kuzzleio/documentation/src/sdk-reference/go/1/collection/get-mapping/index.md

 ## Return

-Return an error or `nil` if collection successfully created.
+Return a json representation of the mapping and an error or `nil` is something was wrong.

 ## Usage

-[snippet=delete-specifications]
+[snippet=get-mapping]